A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Lucid Trading caps each withdrawal at $2,000 per request.
 Take Profit Trader has no per-request cap.

-Overall, Lucid Trading scores higher (77 vs 61) on our trader-friendliness index.
+Overall, Lucid Trading scores higher (75 vs 56) on our trader-friendliness index.
 Key advantages: lower starting cost, more forgiving drawdown rules, better profit split, fewer trading restrictions.
-That said, Take Profit Trader wins on faster path to funded.
+That said, Take Profit Trader wins on faster path to funded, no inactivity limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.